Orchids work hard creating flowers, so why not show them off!

 Enjoy the flowers!
 After all, isn't that why we grow these plants?

 The satisfaction of seeing blooms on a plant that you've nurtured along is immeasurable.
-This is you and mother nature making your world a little brighter.
+You and mother nature are making the world a little brighter.
 This is what growing orchids is all about!

 It's the blooming season!
 It's what we've been waiting for!
 This is your reward for pampering your plants thru their growing season (which can seem like forever!).

 The blooming season (for most orchids) begins in the fall and early winter - when the days are shorter and the temperatures have dropped.
 The 20 degree (or more) temperature difference between day and night triggers a blooming cycle.

 When flowers appear, move your orchids out of their stogy growing area and into a spot where everyone can enjoy those prize winning blooms.

 Grower Tip: Wait until the first couple of flowers open before moving your plant out of the growing area.
 By waiting you can be assured that your plant has stored up enough energy to complete the bloom cycle, no matter where you display it.